makerfactoryio/docs/docs/development-boards/esp32/lcd.md

 ## Overview

-The development board supports monochrome OLED displays with the SSD1306 driver.
+The development board supports monochrome OLED displays with a resolution of 128*64 pixel driven by a SSD1306 driver.
 The display is not soldered on the board, but there is a four pin connector of a OLED display.
 The right image shows the component with connected display.

 !!! example
     A sample project for the Arduino IDE is provided in **OLED_1.ino** which could be downloaded [here](../../source/esp32/OLED_1/OLED_1.ino)